About Tina Tsai

 Hey there!
 I’m Tina Tsai.

 So I started my blogging journey with this site, Oh Snap!
 Let’s Eat!.
-This is my food blog where I share my yummy, healthy, and mostly paleo recipes and food tips with everyone out there interested in the same thing.
+This is my food blog where I share my yummy, healthy recipes and food tips with everyone out there interested in the same thing.

 Want to contact me?
 No problem!
-Send me a message at firstname.lastname@example.org! :)
+Just head over to the Contact form here and send me a message! :)

 P.S.
-If you are looking for more information about my recipes: a lot are paleo, most are gluten free and dairy free, but not all recipes are!
-So be sure to check the ingredients list before you make anything if you are concerned!
+If you are looking for more information about my recipes: a lot are paleo, most are gluten free and dairy free, some are whole 30, some are vegetarian, and some are vegan!
+So be sure to check the ingredients list or use the recipe filter before you make anything if you are concerned!

 Hi!
 I’m Chrissy.